Alescev/ShodanEyes/README.md

-# Shodan Host Explorer 🔍
+# ShodanEyes 🔍

-A lightweight tool inspired by [Censys](https://censys.io/)'s host exploration feature, but designed for Shodan.
+A lightweight tool inspired by Censys's host exploration feature called [Censeye](https://github.com/Censys-Research/censeye) and described [here](https://censys.com/automated-hunting/), but designed for Shodan.
 This tool helps you find similar hosts based on specific attributes of a target IP address.

 ## Features ✨